 - Higher recruiting costs as the salary of external hires is 20% more on average than salaries of existing employees.

-Like all addictions, repeating the behaviour both reduces options as well as obscures the remaining options available.
 Like the gambler who feels he needs to keep gambling to make up for previous losses, organizations often feel that, because they don’t have any internal candidates, the only option available to them is focus more energy on recruiting!
 The reality is that there is an alternative to the costly addiction to recruiting.

 Recruiting Addiction Recovery

 The key to successfully recovering from recruiting addiction is to believe and understand that there is an alternative.
 Some of the key findings from the research for my book Succession Planning That Works is that world class organizations a) put their people first, b) have a people strategy, and c) this strategy revolves around developing their people.